 - extremely bad breath

-Inhalants become very popular to teens and others because not only are they cheaper compared to a hard drug on the streets, but because they are legal to buy and easy to get a hold of.
-Just because they are cheaper, legal, and easy to get a hold of does not make them any better for a person.
-When using these products how they are designed to be used they are safe for people to be around, but when abusing them things can get very dangerous with permanent effects or even death could occur.
+Inhalants are popular among teens and others because not only are they cheaper compared to a hard drug on the streets, but because they are legal to buy and easy to obtain.
+Just because they are cheaper, legal, and easy to get does not make them safer.
+When using these products propcorrectlyey are safe for people to be around.
+But when abusing these products, things can get dangerous with permanent effects or even death.

 - increased heart rate